isccarrasco/microblog/README.md

 # microblog
-This repo was created to make the examples of The Flask Mega-Tutorial, created by miguel grinberg.
+This repo was created to make the examples of [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), created by [Miguel Grinberg](https://github.com/miguelgrinberg).